 Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged material to capture.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than everyday filters.

 An electronic air cleaner applies a high-voltage magnetic charge to capture particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, made elsewhere in your home.
+And decrease ozone, a known lung irritant, created elsewhere in your home.